 Bell Canada, et al. v.
 Attorney General of Canada

-Administrative law - Judicial review, Standard of review, Boards and tribunals, Jurisdiction, Legislation, Interpretation - Administrative law - Judicial review - Standard of review - Boards and tribunals - Canadian Radio-Television and Telecommunications Commission (“CRTC”) - Jurisdiction - Legislation - Interpretation - Intellectual property - Copyright - Commercial law - International trade - What is the standard of appellate review - What is the standard of judicial review in relation to the Broadcasting Act issue - What is the standard of review in relation to the Copyright Act issue - Broadcasting Act, S.C.
+Administrative law - Judicial review, Standard of review, Boards and tribunals, Jurisdiction, Legislation, Interpretation, Intellectual property, Copyright, Commercial law, International trade - Administrative law - Judicial review - Standard of review - Boards and tribunals - Canadian Radio-Television and Telecommunications Commission (“CRTC”) - Jurisdiction - Legislation - Interpretation - Intellectual property - Copyright - Commercial law - International trade - What is the standard of appellate review - What is the standard of judicial review in relation to the Broadcasting Act issue - What is the standard of review in relation to the Copyright Act issue - Broadcasting Act, S.C.
 1991, c.
 11 - Copyright Act, R.S.C.
 1985, c.
 C-42.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.